 The selection of values for exposure parameters requires professional judgment about the strengths and limitations of information available in the technical literature and about how the literature values apply to a specific site.
 In the case of the fish consumption pathway, a great deal of overt conservatism is introduced through the use of the USEPA default fish consumption rate that was used in the BHHRA.
 The adult RME consumption rate required by USEPA Region II is a default freshwater fish consumption rate that is based on surveys of fish consumption by anglers who fish multiple, large bodies of water.
 It has been applied by USEPA Region II in risk assessments of major waterways in the region.
-As discussed in detail in Appendix C, Alternative Fish Consumption Rates to Support the Koppers Pond Human Health Risk Assessment, (Arcadis 2011), this RME rate does not represent long-term consumption from single small waterbodies like Koppers Pond.
+As discussed in detail in Appendix C, Alternative Fish Consumption Rates to Support the Koppers Pond Human Health Risk Assessment, (ARCADIS 2011), this RME rate does not represent long-term consumption from single small waterbodies like Koppers Pond.
 In addition, the productivity of Koppers Pond is not sufficient to sustain the RME rate over the 30-year exposure duration.
-Arcadis (2011) determined the likely productivity of Koppers Pond and based on the productivity, presents alternative fish consumption rates that are used in this alternative analysis.
-At the direction of USEPA Region II, only RME exposures are provided in the BHHRA.
-This alternative analysis presents both RME and CTE exposure estimates.
-The alternative RME analysis follows the baseline RME fish consumption scenario in the BHHRA with the exception of alternative consumption rates and a cooking loss factor.
-The alternative CTE analysis relies on alternative consumption rates, EPCs based on the mean rather than the UCL, and a cooking loss factor.
+ARCADIS (2011) determined the likely productivity of Koppers Pond and based on the productivity, presents alternative fish consumption rates that are used in this alternative analysis.
+At the direction of USEPA Region II and similar to the base case, this alternative analysis presents both RME and CTE exposure estimates.
+The alternative RME analysis follows the baseline RME fish consumption scenario in the BHHRA with the exception of alternative consumption rates.
+The alternative CTE analysis relies on alternative consumption rates, and a cooking loss factor.
+The average concentration was proposed as the EPC for the CTE evaluation; however, per USEPA guidance, the UCL was retained as the EPC for the CTE case.
 Table 14 summarizes the exposure parameters that vary from the baseline analysis and are used in the alternative analysis.
 The following sections discuss those parameters that are different from the defaults used in the BHHRA.